sound-data/DEER-Prototypes-EnergyPlus/README.md

 1. Optimize the prototype models’ files to reduce the number of root files.
 2. Optimize the data transformation process from the Modelkit system outputs to DEER database.
 3. Reduce the number of measure folders by parameterizing codes’ fields, in _climates.csv_ that vary by building type, in a separate table.
+4. Add the Aiflow Network model to the Modelkit residential prototypes.